Benambra National Park: History

-Benambra National Park was initially declared a forest reserve in 1879, and in 1918 it was reclassified as state forest.
-The national park was gazetted in 2001, to protect remnant areas of White Box and Red Box woodlands, which have been extensively cleared across New South Wales.
+Benambra National Park was initially declared a forest reserve in 1879, and in May 1918 it was reclassified as state forest.
+The national park was gazetted in 2001, to protect remnant areas of white box and Red Box woodlands, which have been extensively cleared across New South Wales.
 The park has a history of use for grazing and small scale timber harvesting for firewood and fencing.

 In 1985 the entire park was burnt, after a lightning strike started a fire north-west of the reserve, which then burnt through park and stopped on a property adjacent to the eastern boundary of the park.

 Features

 Benambra National Park is situated at the northern end of the Great Yambla Range, a prominent 23 km long outcrop of cliff faces and flat-topped peaks, which forms part of the Lachlan Fold Belt.
 The park has an altitudinal range between 328 m and 646 m above sea level, covering steeply sloping hills, with only the north-eastern section of the national park being on relatively flat, low-lying country.

 A large cave known as 'Morgan's Cave' exists within the park, which was reputedly used in the 1860s as a refuge by the notorious bushranger Dan Morgan.